 The Office of Business Operations is the central organization for all Office of Energy Efficiency and Renewable Energy (EERE) organizational products and services, processes, and systems.
-The four main offices and managers of Business Operations — the Project Management Coordination Office, the Information Technology and Services Office, Workforce Management Office and the Golden Field Office — are outlined in the Business Operations organization chart.
+The main offices are the Project Management Coordination Office, the Information Technology and Services Office, Workforce Management Office and the Golden Field Office.

 The Workforce Management Office provides leadership, policy guidance, and technical advice to EERE managers, supervisors, and employees on a broad range of mission drivers including human capital, corporate learning, performance management, logistics, acquisitions, travel, and security.